FrogboyMV/Magic/README.md

 **Essence Type** - Essence type that this enemy grants when defeated in battle.
 See, unlike Final Fantasy 6, with this plugin, enemies may grant different types of essence when they die and certain spells might only be learnable with the right type.
 Maybe you want each creature to give a different elemental type of essence when defeated.
 A Slime gives out 1 water essence.
 A Hell Hound grants 10 fire essence.
 Some spells can only be learned through water essence and other through fire essence.
 This is a nice way to make sure your players can just grind in the same spot to learn all of their spells.

-**Essence Amount** -  Ammount of essence this enemy grants when defeated in battle.
+**Essence Amount** -  Amount of essence this enemy grants when defeated in battle.
 Each spell will require a certain amount of essence to learn it.
 Weaker enemies will usually give out lower amounts of essence and vise versa.

 ### Item Config